M0D99/Javascript-RPS/README.md

 # RPS-Game
-Rock, Paper and Scissors but with javascript
+Rock, Paper and Scissors using code